uber/mockolo/README.md

 }
 ```

-Now the mock can be used in a test as follows:
+The above mock can now be used in a test as follows:

 ```swift
 func testMock() {